box/developer.box.com/content/guides/webhooks/manage/for-file.md

 alias_paths: []
 ---

-# Create a webhook for a file
+# Create Webhook for File

 To attach a webhook to an file, call the [Create webhook][1] endpoint with the type of `file`, the ID of the file, a URL to send webhook notifications to, and